Xyq7777777/Mini-project-1/README.md

    <img src= "https://github.com/Xyq7777777/Mini-project-1/raw/master/twitterapi test.png">

 (5) You will find a text document in the flod called twitter_stream_10tweets.txt.
-Open it and you will find here is 10         tweets.
+Open it and you will you will find ten tweets here

    <img src= "https://github.com/Xyq7777777/Mini-project-1/raw/master/tweets.png">